Ergodicity Breaking and Scaling Relations for Finite-Time First-Order Phase Transition

 with the microscopic relaxation time $\tau_{0}$.

-The curve characterizing steady state as a function of $H$ is shown in Fig. \ref{fig:hysteresis}, where we choose the parameters to be $\tau_{0}=2,J=1,\beta=6$.
-Depending on the value of $H$, the ordinary differential equation (\ref{eq:equation of motion}) can have one, two or three steady-state solutions.
-For small and large values of $H$, the system has only one steady state ,i.e., the system is monostable.
-For other intermediate values of $H$, there are three steady states: $m_{\mathrm{top}}$ (blue line), $m_{\mathrm{bot}}$ (green line), and $m_{\mathrm{mid}}$ (orange line), i.e., the system exhibits bistability.
-Among the three, one is globally stable; one is metastable and the one in between is unstable.
+The curve characterizing steady state as a function of $H$ is shown in Fig. \ref{fig:hysteresis}, where we choose the parameters to be $\tau_{0}=2,J=1,\beta=2$.
+For different $H$, the ordinary differential equation (\ref{eq:equation of motion}) can have one, two, or three steady-state solutions.
+For small and large values of $H$, the system has only one steady state, i.e., the system is monostable.
+For intermediate values of $H$, there are three steady states: $m_{\mathrm{top}}$, $m_{\mathrm{bot}}$, and $m_{\mathrm{mid}}$, i.e., the system exhibits bistability.
+Among the three, one is globally stable; one is metastable, and the one in between is unstable.
 The two black dots are the turning points $(H_{\pm},m_{\pm})$, where the metastability disappears.

-During the quench process, the external field $H$ is tuned quasi-statically from $H_{i}=-1.5$ to $H_{f}=1.5$ and the transient state of the system depends on its history.
-The quasi-static hysteresis loop is shown with the pink dotted curve in Fig. \ref{fig:hysteresis}.
-The quasi-static state $m_{\mathrm{qs}}$ gets trapped in the local minimum as $H$ is increased quasi-statically from $H_{i}$ to $H_{f}$, i.e., $m_{\mathrm{qs}}$ follows the lower branch $m_{\mathrm{bot}}$ even when the local minimum is metastable rather than globally stable, until the right turning point $(H_{+},m_{+})$.
+During the quench process, the external field $H$ is tuned quasistatically from $H_{i}=-1.0$ to $H_{f}=1.0$.
+The quasistatic hysteresis loop is shown with the pink dotted curve in Fig. \ref{fig:hysteresis}.
+The quasistatic state $m_{\mathrm{qs}}$ gets trapped in the local minimum as $H$ is increased quasistatically from $H_{i}$ to $H_{f}$, i.e., $m_{\mathrm{qs}}$ follows the lower branch $m_{\mathrm{bot}}$ even when the local minimum is metastable rather than globally stable, until the right turning point $(H_{+},m_{+})$.
 Then the system state jumps to the upper branch.
-This is what we refer to as ``quasi-static first-order phase transition''.
+This is what we refer to as ``quasistatic first-order phase transition.''
 So much the same for the return path.
-The quasi-static state $m_{\mathrm{qs}}$ remains on the upper branch and jumps down to the lower branch at the left turning point $(H_{-},m_{-})$.
+The quasistatic state $m_{\mathrm{qs}}$ remains on the upper branch and jumps down to the lower branch at the left turning point $(H_{-},m_{-})$.

-When $H(t)$ is tuned at a finite rate $v$, the system tries to keep pace with \textemdash but ultimately lags behind\textemdash{} the continually changing quasi-static state, as is shown by the gray dashed curve in Fig. \ref{fig:hysteresis}.
-Although at time $0$, the system is prepared in the equilibrium state of $H_{i}$, i.e., $m(0)=m_{\mathrm{qs}}(H_{i})$, at latter times $m(t)\neq m_{\mathrm{qs}}(H(t))$.
+When $H(t)$ is tuned at a finite rate $v$, the system tries to keep pace with \textemdash but ultimately lags behind\textemdash{} the continually changing quasistatic state, as is shown by the gray dashed curve in Fig. \ref{fig:hysteresis}.
 This mismatch becomes evident around the turning point.
+A detailed illustration of the finite-time first-order phase transition can be found in \citep{SupplMat}.